stormpath/stormpath.github.io/source/guides/securing-your-api/index.markdown

 ---
 layout: doc
 lang: guides
-title: Using Stormpath to Secure Your API Services
+title: Using Stormpath to Secure and Manage API Services
 ---

-In this guide, we discuss how to set up Stormpath to manage and authenticate API Keys and Secrets for developers that are using your API Services.
+In this guide, we discuss how to set up Stormpath to manage and authenticate API Keys and Tokens for developers that are using your API Services.
 Stormpath provides not only the user management piece around API Keys, but also allows you to associate permissions and custom data with the accounts for advanced use-cases.

 {% docs note %}